Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     current: bool
 ```

-It's important to note that `Employee` has no runtime effect - the interpreter will not validate that the keys or values passed are the correct types.
+It's important to note that `Employee` has no runtime effect - the interpreter will not validate that the keys or values
-However, during static type checking, when the `Employee` TypeDict is constructed, `mypy` will expect a dict with the keys and typed values specified.
+passed are the correct types.
+However, during static type checking, when the `Employee` TypedDict is constructed, `mypy`
+will expect a dict with the keys and typed values specified.

 ```python
 employee = Employee(name="krista", title="swe", ident="nah", current=True)